We’re Casting Performers for Bom-bitty of Errors

 Role Responsibilities

-• Perform in a movement-based, audience-facing immersive experience
+• Perform in an audience-facing immersive experience

 • Work in close proximity to audience members, with opportunities for direct interaction